 What is Leaven

 Leaven is just a fresh batch from your starter used for the yeast in your sourdough recipe.
 You will use this at the height of its fermentation; depending on where you are this could take 4 -12 hours.
 When the mixture has doubled in size and is quite bubbly it should be close to being ready.
 I always make sure my leaven is ready by adding a little to some water if it floats, it’s ready to use, and should be used soon, as natural yeast unlike bakers or instant does not have a long life.
 I always start my leaven off a fresh batch of starter.

 - Mix 25 gm starter, 20 gm rye 80 gm white & 90 gm water

-- let rise, this usually goes to the top of a mason jar
+- let rise, usually goes close to the top of a mason jar

-- To test readyness take a small amount out with fork or knife and drop in water, it will float in water when starter is ready!
+- To test readiness take a small amount out with fork or knife and drop in water, it will float in water when the starter is ready!

 Now you’re ready to Make Sour Dough Bread!

 Proper Care and maintenance of your Mother (starter)